A Go To Solution Keeping Your Health In-Check

 To fully utilize your sports exam, you should make sure that you bring all the following information,

-• If you had any past injuries like concussions, dislocated bones or broken bones, you should discuss it with the provider.
+• If you have had any past injuries like concussions, dislocated bones or broken bones, you should discuss them with the provider.

-• If you have passed out, felt dizzy or had any chest pains or trouble in breathing, tell the details to the provider
+• If you have passed out, felt dizzy, or had any chest pains or trouble breathing, tell the details to the provider

 • Your insurance card, details of the company and coverage verification, if any.